GEMINI-Medicine/Rgemini/README.md

 <!-- badges: end -->

-`Rgemini` (Our GEMINI) is an R package that provides a variety of functions to do data analysis with the [GEMINI](https://www.geminimedicine.ca/) dataset.
+`Rgemini` (Our GEMINI) is a custom R package that provides a variety of functions to perform data analyses with [GEMINI](https://www.geminimedicine.ca/) data.

-All functions have been developed and tested on the current version of the [GEMINI database](https://drive.google.com/uc?export=download&id=1iwrTz1YVz4GBPtaaS9tJtU0E9Bx1QSM5).
+All functions have been developed by the GEMINI team and were tested on the current version of the [GEMINI database](https://drive.google.com/uc?export=download&id=1iwrTz1YVz4GBPtaaS9tJtU0E9Bx1QSM5).

 ## Installation